 In Leaflet 1, they seek to conjure up images of Goethe and the glorious Germany of days gone by to stir up the consciences of those living under National Socialism.
 Failure to act will result in destruction - and shame.

 In Leaflet 2, they poke fun at Hitler's bad German, and delineate the crimes that are being committed by Germans in the name of National Socialism.
+In Alexander Schmorell's part of this leaflet, he declares Germans "guilty, guilty, guilty!" if they do not act.

 In Leaflet 4, they narrowed the appeal to target devout Lutherans (pietists like Magdalena Scholl) and religious Catholics.
-Instead of quoting Goethe, Schiller, Aristotle, or Lao-Tse as in earlier leaflets, they concentrated on King Solomon's Proverbs (from the Bible) and Novalis' strong Catholic imagery.
+Instead of quoting Goethe, Schiller, Aristotle, or Lao-Tse as in earlier leaflets, they concentrated on Solomon's proverbs (from the Bible) and Novalis' strong Catholic imagery.
 This leaflet is most remembered for its assurance that they were not in the pay of a foreign power, and even more so for its ending: We are your bad conscience...

 Leaflet 5 appeared after a six-month silence.
 Hans, Alex, and Sophie had taken counsel of more experienced "propaganda" writers by this time - specifically Falk Harnack.
 This leaflet - Call to All Germans! - demonstrates greater maturity.
 It is not nearly as verbose or poetic; as a result, it delivers a far more powerful punch.
 In this leaflet, they looked beyond the end of the war and dreamed a new Europe.

 Leaflet 6 was written by Prof. Kurt Huber.
 The language is gorgeous - the original German is unsurpassed for its sly wit and incisive "dialog" with the reader.
 He drew on the overwhelming grief following the defeat at Stalingrad in an attempt to stir patriotic feelings that superceded National Socialism.
 Brilliant piece of prose.
-[Ruth Sachs: It is hard for a translation to do justice to the power of the original.]
+It is hard for a translation to do justice to the power of the original.
 It is only marred by the later realization that Huber meant the freedoms to apply to Aryans.

 Leaflet 7 was the ill-fated document that cost Christoph Probst his life.
 He did not stand a chance once his Gestapo interrogators read the line praising President Roosevelt!